britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-04.md

 * Use of implants (covert modifications or malware) to undermine security and anonymity features {{dec2}}{{TOR1}}{{TOR2}}.
 For example:
     * NSA appears to use the QUANTUM man-in-the-middle system to direct users to a FOXACID server, which delivers an implant to compromise the browser of a user of the Tor anonymous communications network.
     * Implants are apparently available for Cisco, Juniper, Huawei, Dell, and HP network elements, provided by the NSA Advanced Network Technology group {{spiegel1}}
     * Compromised hosts at botnet scale, using tools by the NSA's Remote Operations Center {{spiegel3}}
     * The BULLRUN program mentioned above includes the addition of covert modifications to software as one means to undermine encryption.
-    * There is also some suspicion that NSA modifications to the DUAL\_EC\_DRBG random number generator were made to ensure that keys generated using that generator could be predicted by NSA.
-These suspicions have been reinforced by reports that RSA Security was paid roughly $10M to make DUAL\_EC\_DRBG the default in their products.
+    * There is suspicion that NSA modifications to the DUAL\_EC\_DRBG random number generator were made to ensure that keys generated using that generator could be predicted by NSA.
+This RNG was made part of NIST's SP 800-90A, for which NIST acknowledges NSA's assistance.
+There have also been reports that the NSA attempted to increase the use of this curve by encouraging RSA Security to make this curve the default in their BSAFE product line.

 We use the term "pervasive attack" {{RFC7258}} to collectively describe these operations.
 The term "pervasive" is used because the